Playchoice's ultimate activity book collection Download activity book

 Dash can be programmed to follow a race track, dance, light up, make sounds, joust or play all kinds of other games.

-Actually very easy with Blockly, an app on your phone or children's tablet to create a pattern for Dash to follow.
+Actually very easy with Blockly, an app on your phone or child's tablet to create a pattern for Dash to follow.

 This is the best overall robot because of its many features and easy functions straight out of the box without actually programming.